-Of course, when travelling with children, family friendly holidays are all about making some accommodations for them.
+Of course, when travelling with children, family-friendly holidays are all about making some accommodations for them.
 My best tip is to slow your travel down a bit.
-If you would usually take two days to explore a city, schedule in four.
+If you would usually take two days to explore a city, schedule for four.
 We often break our days up by having one big sightseeing day followed by one day of relaxing around our hotel.
 This prevents overtiredness and crankiness (and not just the kids).
 It also means you are less rushed and there’s more downtime for yourself to just chill.

 Although many of these tips may seem to lean towards keeping the kids happy, when the kids are happy and entertained, mum is happy too.